Creed snatches Truck Series title from teammate in overtime

 “I don’t have much good to say.
 We finally hit the setup right and can’t call a race to save our lives,” Moffitt fumed.
 “It’s cost us multiple times this year and now it’s cost us a championship.”

 Moffitt broke both his legs in a moto bike crash the first weekend of NASCAR’s shutdown during the pandemic and used the 10-week layoff to recover.
-He didn’t miss a race and nearly won a second title in three years, but is likely losing his ride at GMR next week because of sponsorship.
+He didn’t miss a race and nearly won a second title in three years, but is likely losing his ride at GMS next week because of sponsorship.

 Moffitt does not bring his own funding and his seat can be bought by another driver.
+Earlier this week he lamented the promise of landing a competitive ride in any series next season and thought winning the title would help.

+He was admittedly in a foul mood after the race, one in which Moffitt honored seven-time NASCAR champion Jimmie Johnson with a tribute paint scheme.

+“I don’t even know what I’m doing next year, so that’s that,” he said.
+“This year’s been hell on and off the racetrack.
+It’s been a tough year in my personal life with everything that happened.
+Having a bad year on track certainly doesn’t help that at all.

 Grant Enfinger finished 13th in a Ford for ThorSport Racing.
-He was the only driver in the final four not representing GMR.
-ThorSport and GMR field a combined nine trucks in series where young drivers are trying to launch a national level NASCAR career.
+He was the only driver in the final four not representing GMS.
+ThorSport and GMS field a combined nine trucks in the series where young drivers are trying to launch a national-level NASCAR career.